donaldboulton/publiuslogic/src/pages/blog/gatsby-crud-netlify-fauna.md

 So click that confirmation link and start using your app.
 Any changes you push to your master branch will be automatically deployed, thanks Netlify!

-All functions should ben in there own folder with a package.json file and all the required node modules including a gitignore.txt file.
+All functions should ben in there own folder with a package.json file and all the required node modules including a gitignore file.

 Then make sure to add a entry in your netlify build Environment variables for Your FAUNADB_SERVER_SECRET.